trietphm/nerdtree-ag/README.md

 # NERDtree + Ag.vim

 This plugin add capability to search in folders via NERDtree.
-The search use ag.vim from the master branch (<https://github.com/epmatsw/ag.vim>).
+The search use [ag.vim](https://github.com/rking/ag.vim).
-This is almost a copypaste from [Mohammad Satrio](https://github.com/tyok)'s [nerdtree-ack](https://github.com/tyok/nerdtree-ack).
+The code is almost a copypaste from [Mohammad Satrio](https://github.com/tyok)'s [nerdtree-ack](https://github.com/tyok/nerdtree-ack).
 But use [the silver searcher](https://github.com/ggreer/the_silver_searcher) instead of Ack.

 ## Install